From BeyondPlanck to Cosmoglobe: Open Science, Reproducibility, and Data Longevity: Reproducibility survey, tools, and licensing

 \subsection{Open Science development tools per 2018}

-After the completion of the user survey reported above, we collected information regarding available tools that might be useful to strengthen the reproducibility aspects of the project.
+We collected information regarding available tools that might be useful to strengthen the reproducibility aspects of the project.
 We found this exercise quite informative and helpful, and we highly recommend future collaborations to conduct similar meta-studies \emph{before} starting the data analysis work, as it is easy to get swamped with scientific problem solving once the main effort begins.
 We also note that the field moves very quickly, and the state-of-the-art is likely to be quite different only after a few years.